 You need to understand software and application you want to receive.
 Thinking about the idea, you probably imagined the final result.
 Try to describe in a list: what functions the application should have?
 This list will become a kind of “core” of the technical assignment.
 The sequence of items in this list is formed in the order in which you intend to make the functions available to the user.
-For example:

 Such a list will allow not only to structure your idea on its own but also to understand and formulate what exactly engineers and developers will need to do.

 You need to understand software which will be used when implementing your idea.
 Here you can formulate – first of all for yourself – which platforms are going to be used, for which devices your application is.
 Perhaps you can figure out what additional services your software or application might need, say, cloud storage or built-in payments.